Qafoo/review/README.rst

 Qafoo Code Review Tool (CRT)
 ============================

-This software is a tool to visualize metrics and metrics and source code.
+This software is a tool to visualize metrics and source code.
 We use this software for Code Reviews together with our customers.

 Currently supports:

 - PDepend
 - Calc (Metric calculator based on PDepend metrics)
 - PHPMD
 - oxPHPMD (private tool)
 - PHPLint (private tool)